Skip to main content

 All peer-to-peer mechanisms are weighted with the actor's credibility score; a user who lacks credibility will have a diminished affect when leaving reviews compared to someone who has significant credibility.

-(To be implemented) Individual activities like reviews can also be magnified by community consensus.
+Individual activities like reviews can also be magnified by community consensus.
 If a user leaves a review that was heavily downvoted, it will count less towards the subject's credibility score.
-Similarly, reviews that have significant upvoting will count as a bonus for the subject's credibility score.

 How do I find how scores are actually calculated?